Solo Travel in New Zealand

-Visit the country’s first Marine Reserve at Goat Island for underwater life or climb Mount Eden for panoramic views of the city.
+Things to do in Auckland include, visiting the country’s first Marine Reserve at Goat Island for underwater life or climb Mount Eden for panoramic views of the city.
 Another place to see the city from above is the giant Sky Tower, the focal point of the city.

 During your Auckland solo travel, there is also the option to dine with a view at the revolving restaurant or stay at ground level and spend an early evening at one of the bars or the theatre instead.
 If you’re an adrenalin GatG you may feel like walking around the rim of the tallest building in Auckland on a thrilling skywalk instead.

 Just north of the city is the Bay of Islands, a group of islands with turquoise coves and a tropical feel.
-This place is a little tropical paradise from the rest of the country and if you have the stamina, climb the top of Waewaetorea Island for a 360 degree view.
+This is one of the best places to visit near Auckland and is a little tropical paradise from the rest of the country.
+If you have the stamina, climb the top of Waewaetorea Island for a 360 degree view.

 Wineries in New Zealand

 New Zealanders seem more refined than their neighbour and enjoy urban living, arts and culinary tastes.
 They also know their wine and Waiheke Island or ‘wine island’ (known for its countless vineyards) produces some great flavours and is less than a two hour ferry ride away from the city.

 For wine lovers, the South Island does not disappoint, there is a vineyard trail along the Farewell Spit and world class Sauvignon Blanc at Marlborough Sounds.